Last Names A-C, Act Six Students and Graduate Students

 Financial Aid Office Mission Statement

-The mission of the financial aid office at Whitworth University is to serve our students and their families, acknowledging their individuality and uniqueness.
+The mission of the financial aid team of Whitworth University is to partner with public and private agencies, and serve alongside faculty and staff to support students and families, acknowledging their individuality and uniqueness.

-We will provide an environment that is welcoming, accommodating and professional.
+We will provide an environment that is welcoming, service-focused and professional.

-We support the overall mission of Whitworth University, acknowledging God's presence in our lives.
+We support the mission of Whitworth University, embracing God’s presence in our lives.

 Our Code of Conduct